-A total of 24 states, including Washington, DC, now have passed laws designed to provide some type of public funding for private school choice.
+A total of 17 states, including Washington, DC, have a state-funded voucher program.
+Six states have Educational Savings Accounts, or ESAs, and 19 states have scholarship tax credit programs.13 now have passed laws designed to provide some type of public funding for private school choice.
 Many of these policies however, do not take the form of traditional "vouchers" in terms of direct public funding to schools and families.
+While the mechanism is slightly different in each policy, all shift public dollars to private schools in some way.
 Below we describe the three main variants of contemporary voucher programs: traditional vouchers, neo vouchers, and tax credit vouchers.